EARnagram/lessons/sec4/angular_http/lesson/README.md

 ## Aliens Own Us - Intro

 Aliens own us.
 We all know that - no big surprise here, but that's because we're educated programmers who read the Matrix every day.

 **It's time to make these overlords public to the sheeple.**

 We've only been working with hardcoded data so far.
 Today that changes; it's time to kick it up a notch if we're going to oust these dang aliens.

+#### Welcome to your First MEAN App!

 We're going to learn a little about two different functionalities in Angular that will allow us to start communicating with real data, accessed through an API.
-You'll need to dust off your knowledge of RESTful routes & AJAX, but hopefully that's a good thing.
+You'll need to dust off your knowledge of RESTful routes & AJAX.

 Now, since we're going to be interacting with an API, in an ideal world we'd force you to write one first.
 You totally could.
 But _because_ you could, and because we'd rather skip to the new stuff, let's use a pre-built backend for this lesson.

 Now, real quick – let's seed a little seed data.
-Go ahead and run `npm install`, `mongod`, then `node config/seeds.js` within `api/` in `starter_code/`.
+Go ahead and run `npm install`, `mongod`, then `npm run seed`.

 ```json
 [